sagemath/sagewiki_to_gh-2022-10-10/education3.md

  * Rob Beezer ([[http://buzzard.ups.edu]])
  * William Stein ([[http://wstein.org/]])

+== Funding ==

+Participants from the test sites for the NSF UTMOST project will have first priority for funding, though we do expect to have some funds to support travel for those with a demonstrated interest in using Sage in educational settings.
+We also expect to have a similar workshop in Summer 2012 which will have twice the available funding.
+Please contact Rob Beezer at beezer@ups.edu to request funding.

 <<Anchor(registration)>>
 == Registration ==

 Sign up by adding your name to the "Participants" list above.
-Email Rob Beezer <beezer@ups.edu> if you'd rather not figure out how to edit the wiki page and he'll add your name.
+Email Rob Beezer  at beezer@ups.edu if you'd rather not figure out how to edit the wiki page and he'll add your name.
 (Hint: there are 168 primes less than 1000.)

 == Logistics ==

  * June 16, 17 and 18 are expected to be full days.
 So plan to travel on June 15 and June 19.

  * Lodging will likely be arranged at the Collegiana Inn near the UW campus.
 Details later.

+ * See the [[uw-local-info|local information page]] for more specifics.

 <<Anchor(schedule)>>
 == Schedule ==